ngshiheng/six-percent/README.md

 ### File configuration :document:

+- Config `config.ini` to edit your `chromedriver` path etc.
 - Rename `users.json.example` to `users.json` and add/update the information accordingly.
 Change `"is_active": false` if you do not want to use the user
 - Configure `funds.json`, set `"skip": true` if you do **NOT** want to buy that specific fund

 #### Installation (Ubuntu) :wrench:

-This project is tested and developed on Ubuntu 18.04 LTS.
+This project is tested and developed on Ubuntu 20.04.01 LTS.
 You can probably get this up and running on Windows or Mac with some minor tweaks.

 ```bash
 apt-get update && apt-get install -y --no-install-recommends python3 python3-virtualenv python3-pip chromium-chromedriver locales